Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Discussion and Outlook

-Specifically, across a range of dynamical (Figs~\ref{Fig:2_colorPlots}(a--i) and \ref{Fig:3_DynamicalAverages}(a--i)) and static (Fig.~\ref{Fig:5_chiSquareForAll}) signatures of quantum chaos, once a sufficiently large system size is reached, all models studied exhibit regular, (quasi)periodic behaviour prior to, and quantum chaotic dynamics after the threshold.
-But more than this, by studying the full dynamics of the simulation fidelity, we see that even widely different models exhibit strikingly similar behaviours: a high-fidelity region at smaller steps and shorter times, with fast, but relatively stable oscillatory errors; a second region between that and the threshold exhibiting additional, slower large-amplitude oscillations; strong quantum chaotic behaviour after the threshold; and intermittently emerging stable islands where the quantum chaotic dynamics is interrupted and some degree of (quasi)periodicity reemerges.
-The surprising universality of these effects across varied models and different parameter choices suggests that there may exist underlying generic principles governing the behaviour of Trotterised DQS, which may help to predict features of large-scale simulations which are difficult to study classically.
+The models studied here encompass widely distinct system types and symmetries (kicked tops, nearest-neighbour spin chains with longitudinal and transverse external fields, and coupled spin-cavity systems with infinite dimension), and we also saw qualitatively similar behaviour across different parameter choices (not shown).
+The marked universality of all behaviours suggests that there may exist underlying generic principles governing the behaviour of Trotterised DQS, which may help to predict features of large-scale simulations which are difficult to study classically.
 More work is required to identify and understand these underlying principles.
-Interesting open questions in this direction include, for example, finding out whether these generic behaviours persist for different digitisation techniques, even more varied simulation models (e.g., in quantum chemistry), and non-integrable target systems.
+Interesting open questions in this direction include, for example, studying whether these generic behaviours persist for different digitisation techniques, even more varied simulation models (e.g., in quantum chemistry), and non-integrable target systems.

-\subsubsection{On interpretation of the Trotterisation threshold}
+\subsection{On interpretation of the Trotterisation threshold}